 What kind of commuting is a flat bar preferable for?

-Bikes with flat bars are best suited for those who are looking for some extra comfort and greater control over the bike.
-If your scapular muscles are easily strained but you don’t want to opt for a riser bar, then flat bars could be a good option.
-Just like drop bars exist on more than one type of bike, flat bars also come on a variety of bikes.
+Bikes with flat bars are best suited for those looking for extra comfort and greater control over the bike.
+If your scapular muscles are easily strained, but you don’t want to opt for a riser bar, then flat bars could be a good option.
+Just like drop bars exist on more than one type of bike, flat bars also come on various bikes.
 Some are designed with a more aggressive geometry (e.g. flat bar road bikes) for greater speed, albeit falling behind their drop bar counterparts at fast speeds.
-If you want to nimbly weave through city traffic then a flat bar is a better option.
+If you want to nimbly weave through city traffic nimbly then a flat bar is a better option.

 - You want to sit in a more upright position

 - You want more control over your bike

 - You need to keep your hands on the brakes often